 What is required of landlords?

-- Payment must be applied towards the approved tenant’s rent for months between April 2020 and December 2021.
+- Payment must be applied towards the approved tenant’s rent for months after April 2020.

 - Landlord may not begin any eviction proceedings for 90 days from the last month in which the landlord received assistance from this program.

 - Other requirements may apply.
 Check back for more information.

 Do funds go to tenants or landlords?